On The Ground in South India

 At the core of our program is a relationship with Dream School Foundation (DSF), an Indian non-governmental organization (NGO).
 DSF partners with more than 30 government schools in North Bangalore, the area where most of our students come from, to identify and screen deserving, bright but impoverished young women and recommend them for the “Ten Plus” (beyond 10th grade) program.

-We have sponsored more than 200 young women who have completed their college education, and we currently sponsor nearly 200 more students.
+We have sponsored more than 500 young women, and we are currently sponsoring 200 students annually.

 The “Ten Plus” Program

 The goal of “Ten Plus” is to provide these young women with academic and social support so they can complete their secondary studies successfully and then attend college in their chosen academic or professional fields, including engineering and medicine.

 Ultimately, these young women are lifted out of lives with limited options and given the potential for financially independent, full, and rewarding lives where they can give back to their communities and families.